yottaawesome/onyx32/README.md

 ## Status

-_In development._ The framework is continually being improved and refactored with time, so the API may not be stable.
+_In development._ The client API is _not_ stable and major changes are planned.

 ## Caveats